Sakshee5/alphanumeric-audio-dataset/README.md

 - **Recording Conditions:** Participants were encouraged to record in their natural environments to reflect real-world conditions (background noise, varying sound levels).
 - **Data Anonymization:** All recordings and metadata is anonymized to protect participant privacy.

+## License

+This dataset is licensed under the [Creative Commons Attribution 4.0 International License (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).

+You are free to share, remix, and build upon the dataset for any purpose, even commercially, as long as you provide proper attribution.

 ## Contact Information
 For any questions or further information, please contact: